samanthawolff/README-generator/README.md

   * [Questions](#questions)

   ## Installation
-  these are installation instructions
+  The user needs to clone this repository from github and make sure that they have Node installed.
+This app also requires the file system and npm inquirer.

   ## Usage
-  this is the projects usage
+  Answer questions from your terminal to creat your professional README.
+See how its used here: https://photos.app.goo.gl/B9w41QXPwVtYmToE8

   ## Licensing
-  This project is licensed under Academic
+  This project is licensed under MIT

   ## Contributions
-  me myself and I
+  No current contributors.

   ## Testing
-  these are test instructions
+  NPM test

   ## Questions
   * [Github Account](https://github.com/samanthawolff)
   * Email Me: samanthawolff07@gmail.com
-  * How to Reach out to me: this is how you reach me!
+  * How to Reach out to me: Please feel free to reach out to me VIA email!